What is Loan Imaging?

 Loan imaging is the process of leveraging technology to scan paper loan documents onto a computer or network repository and then organizing the electronic files.
-Loan imaging provides numerous benefits to banks, such as providing instant access to the digitized documents and requiring less storage space for hard copies.
+Loan imaging provides numerous benefits to banks and credit unions, such as providing instant access to the digitized documents and requiring less storage space for hard copies.

 Consumer vs. Commercial